 Wet hair look for men are iconic, and it is undoubtedly the ultimate chic from the red carpet to the runway.
 Back in the ’60s, the wet look roots when the ”Chemico” pomade brand launched the popular formula “Brylcream.”
-The way Brad Pit becomes the heartthrob of Hollywood and set the streak of fashion with wet hair looks is why this wet hairstyle is loudly overlooked.
+The way Brad Pit became the heartthrob of Hollywood and set the streak of fashion with wet hair looks is why this wet hairstyle is loudly overlooked.

 While it defined the golden era of the ’60s, this style is still being carried out by modern-day celebs like David Beckham, Jake Gyllenhaal, and Tom Hardy.
 Now we have come to break down this complicated wet hair look for men with the help of the best available products and expert advice.